Schrödinger (crater): Observations

-Schrödinger is perhaps the moon's best example of a peak-ring basin.
-It possesses a wide outer rim that has been slightly rounded due to subsequent impacts.
-But the rim remains well-defined, and traces of terraces can be seen along the inner surface.
-The ejecta on the exterior forms an irregular outer rampart that extends for up to 100 kilometers.
 Within the interior is a second ring approximately half the diameter of the outer rim.
 This forms a circular range of rugged mountains that surrounds the center, with the exception of a wide gap in the south.
 The remainder of the floor has been resurfaced by subsequent lava flows, producing a relatively flat surface particularly within the inner ring.
 The exception is an area of rough ground in the southeast part of the interior.

 A complex of rilles has formed across the floor, forming multiple clefts particularly in the south.
 The floor has also been marked by subsequent impacts, leaving tiny craterlets scattered across the surface.
 There is no central peak at the midpoint of the interior.